4d/docs/website/translated_docs/es/API/directory.md

 #### Descripción

-The `.parent` property returns <!-- REF #directory.parent.Summary -->the parent folder object of the folder<!-- END REF -->.
+La propiedad `.parent` devuelve <!-- REF #directory.parent.Summary -->el objeto carpeta padre de la carpeta<!-- END REF -->.
 If the path represents a system path (e.g., "/DATA/"), the system path is returned.

 If the folder does not have a parent (root), the null value is returned.

-This property is **read-only**.
+Esta propiedad es **de sólo lectura**.

 <!-- END REF -->